 The Solution: Improve your product descriptions, imagery, and videos to include as much detail as possible about your product so that your consumer knows exactly what to expect.

 While many companies spend thousands of dollars and invest time to make glorified product photos, it's important that these photos don't push it too far.
 Otherwise, your customers will be disappointed when they receive the product.

 Videos are a great way to showcase your products and give more information to your potential customers.
 There are many ways to use videos for e-commerce.

-On top of good product videos, if you sell apparel, include measurements for each size so that potential buyers can make an informed decision on whether the item will fit them.
-Include information about the model so that your customer can extrapolate how an item may fit on them.
+On top of good product videos, if you sell apparel, include measurements for each size so potential buyers can decide on whether the item will fit them.
+Include information about the model so that your customer can extrapolate how an item may fit them.
 Providing various angles of the product from the front, side, and back views is also a great way to give customers a full 360-degree experience.